 Exxon Mobil Rewards+: Best for consumers who splurge for premium gasoline

-Exxon Mobil Rewards+ lets you earn discounts on fuel based on your spending, including gas purchases as well as purchases made inside the store.
-You’ll earn 3 cents per gallon in points at the pump and 2 cents per gallon in points for in-store purchases of drinks and more.
+Why we picked it: Exxon Mobil Rewards+ lets you earn discounts on fuel based on your spending, including gas and store purchases.
+At Exxon Mobile stations, you’ll earn 3 cents per gallon in points at the pump and 2 cents per dollar in points for in-store purchases of drinks and more.

 Shell Fuel Rewards: Best for stacking discounts

-This program starts you off with Gold status for six full months, which qualifies you for 5 cents per gallon in discounts.
-To maintain Gold status, you must fill up with fuel at least six times during the final three months of your introductory period.
-If you don’t, you’ll revert to Silver status with the program, which means you will only get 3 cents per gallon off when you fill up at the pump.
+Why we picked it: Shell Fuel Rewards is rather multifaceted for a gas rewards program.
+The program starts you off with Gold status for six months, which qualifies you for 5 cents per gallon in discounts.
+To maintain Gold status, you must fill up your car with fuel at least six times during the final three months of your introductory period.
+If you don’t, you’ll revert to Silver status with the program, with which you’ll only get 3 cents per gallon off when you fill up at the pump.

 Speedway Speedy Rewards: Best for free stuff

-The Speedway Speedy Rewards program offers a ton of different ways to rack up points in its program, but each point does not translate into 1 cent in savings on gas.
+Why we picked it: The Speedway Speedy Rewards program offers a ton of different ways to rack up points in its program, but each point does not translate into 1 cent in savings on gas.
 Instead, points are assigned to rewards you can redeem them for.
-As an example, you might rack up 1,750 points over time, then redeem those points for 10 cents off per gallon during a single fill-up.
+For example, you might rack up 1,750 points over time, then redeem those points for 10 cents off per gallon during a single fill-up.
 However, you can also use your points for free stuff including snacks, gift cards and more.

 Signing up is free and earning points is easy.
 For starters, you earn 10 points per gallon of fuel and 20 points per dollar spent on merchandise.
 You can also earn more points on special items that change over time, like a certain type of ice cream or an energy drink.
 Additionally, you can earn fuel rewards points by shopping with partners that include select grocery stores, Points.com, Quicken Loans and more.